farrokh/arcade/README.md

     RESEND_API_KEY=your_resend_api_key
     ```

-5. Set up Database:
+4. Set up Database:
-    Run the migration file in `supabase/migrations/20251121235931_initial_schema.sql` in your Supabase SQL Editor.

-    Alternatively, if you have the Supabase CLI installed:
+    The project uses multiple migration files.
+The recommended way to set up the database is using the Supabase CLI:
     ```bash
     supabase db push
     ```

+    Alternatively, you can run the SQL files in `supabase/migrations/` sequentially in your Supabase SQL Editor.

 5. Run the development server:
     ```bash